our-story-media/ourstory-server/docs/transcribe-requirements.md

    - When a chunk is played, the player highlights the chunk in the progress bar, and automatically pauses at the end of the chunk
    - Deleting a chunk appropriately merges chunks on either side

+9. As a user, I want to be able to begin transcribing chunks once I have completed chunking a video

+   - Once a video has been completely broken down into chunks, the link to the second step becomes available on the main transcription page

+10. As a user, I want to be able to transcribe chunks concurrently with other users

+    - Transcription of chunks can be done concurrently by multiple users

+11. As a user, I want to be able to review the chunks I am transcribing one at a time, so that I can focus on transcribing just that chunk

+    - During the transcription step, chunks are presented one at a time, each as a standalone video
+    - The video for each chunk is fully play/pausable and scrubbable
+    - The transcription interface allows users to navigate through chunks to make changes to previous chunks' transcriptions

+12. As a user, at any time during transcribing, I want to be able to begin work on the review step

+    - Once there are transcribed chunks to be reviewed, the link to the review step becomes active
+    - Selecting the Review link presents the review interface
+    - In the review interface, each chunk is presented one at a time, along with the transcriptions that have been completed for that chunk
+    - Users select from the list of transcriptions for that chunk, the best (most accurate) transcription
+    - Each transcription is accompanied by the name of the author
+    - Once a transcription has been selected from the list, it can be edited to fix any final errors